bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

   - type: features_section
     features:
       - title: Sync your frontend and back office operations
+        subtitle: >-
-        subtitle: 'A headless, cost-efficient approach to modernizing your back office'
+          A headless, cost-efficient approach to modernizing and extending your back office systems
         content: >
           Keeping your back office in real-time sync with your frontend experiences and commerce platforms is a costly proposition as you add